zhh2005757/FAST-LIO-Multi-Sensor-Fusion/README.md

 2. Fusing wheel measurement and support the estimation of wheel extrinsic parameters and wheel scale factor meanwhile.
 3. Tested on the Kaist Complex Urban Dataset.

-**Related paper**:
+**Related paper and codes**:
+GNSS data handling part refers to [FAST_LIO_SAM](https://github.com/kahowang/FAST_LIO_SAM).
 Wheel fusion part refers to [Vehicle-Motion-Constraint-Based Visual-Inertial-Odometer Fusion With Online Extrinsic Calibration](https://ieeexplore.ieee.org/abstract/document/10272296).
-If you'd like to use this package for academic research please cite this paper and this package both, thanks.
+If you'd like to use this wheel fusion part of this package for academic research please cite this paper.

 ---
     @ARTICLE{10272296,